 Flow sensors monitor the actual flow of water running through a pipe; this allows the controller to record and report your sprinkler's water consumption in gallons.
 The Rachio 2nd Generation (Gen 2) Smart Sprinkler Controller is compatible with the following flow sensors:

 Rachio's 1st Generation Smart Sprinkler Controller is not compatible with wired flow sensors.

 To connect a flow sensor to your Rachio 2nd Generation controller, please see the wiring diagram below (note the red & black wires MUST be installed correctly for the data to send to the controller).

 Either terminal "S1" or "S2" can be used for the flow sensor.
 Configuration in the app allows you to assign a rain sensor or a flow sensor to either terminal.

 How to enable a Flow Sensor

-To configure the flow sensor in the Rachio app, please follow the steps below:1) From the dashboard screen, tap on Device Settings
+To configure the flow sensor in the Rachio app, please follow the steps below:1) From the More tab, tap on Controller Settings

 How do I know if my Flow Sensor is working?

 The best way to determine whether your flow sensor is working is to compare water usage measurements before and after the sensor is selected to verify they’re different.

 To verify, follow these steps:1) Find your current water usage for the month at the bottom of the Home tab.
 Write this number down to use later.